madhumurthy16/chat-app-react/README.md

 # ChitChat

 Slack inspired real-time chat application, that allows users to create new chat rooms and send/receive messages.
-The project is built ground up using **ReactJS, Firebase** and responsive styling was done using **CSS3 flexbox.**
+The project is built ground up using **React, Firebase** and responsive styling was done using **CSS3 flexbox.**

 ## Screenshot